 Exception Used as Time Off

-When you configure an exception type in WFM Configuration Utility, you can use the option Exception is used as time off to designate the exception as time off.
+When you configure an exception type in WFM Web, you can use the option Exception is used as Time Off to designate the exception as time off.
 This is a legacy feature from earlier versions of WFM, which supported only one type of time off.
-WFM now supports an unlimited number of time off types, which means Agents and Supervisors can request both full day and partial-day time off.
+WFM now supports an unlimited number of Time-Off types, which means Agents and Supervisors can request both full-day and partial-day time off.
 Therefore, Genesys recommends that you do not use exceptions to represent time off.